 It is a drug treatment to kill cancer cells.
-Chemotherapy is used before or after the surgery or as the primary treatment for the advanced stage of stomach cancer.
-It helps to shrink the tumor before surgery and prevent cancer from spreading.
+Chemotherapy is used before or after surgery or as the primary treatment for advanced cases.
+It helps to shrink the tumor before surgery and prevent the disease from spreading.

 It uses high-energy beams, such as X-rays, to kill cancer cells.
 The radiation is delivered from a machine outside the body and can be targeted directly at the tumor or surrounding tissue.
-Before surgery, it may shrink the tumor or kill any remaining cancer cells.
-Radiation therapy can be used as the primary treatment for advanced cancer.
+Before surgery, it may shrink or kill any remaining cancer cells.
+Radiation therapy can be used as the primary treatment for advanced cases.

 It is a type of cancer treatment that targets specific genes or proteins involved in the growth and spread of cancer cells.
 For stomach cancer, targeted therapy is often used with chemotherapy.
 It is typically used for advanced-stage stomach cancer.

 In some cases, the goal of treatment may be to relieve symptoms and improve quality of life rather than to cure cancer.
 This is known as palliative care, which may include pain management, nutrition support, and other forms of supportive care.
 Palliative care can be provided at any stage of an illness and can be provided alongside curative or life-prolonging treatments.

 Read more: Making the Best of Life After Cancer

 Several steps can be taken to help reduce the risk of developing stomach cancer.
 These include: